AdamFehse/map-app/README.md

 - Interactive map powered by **Leaflet** with markers for project locations.
 - Dynamic project filtering and categorization.
-- Responsive UI with **Bootstrap** styling.
+- Responsive UI with **Bootstrap**
-- Modals and accordions to display detailed project information.
+- Modals and accordions to display project information.
-- Dark mode toggle for improved accessibility.
+- Dark mode toggle.
-- Backend API built with **.NET 6** serving project data dynamically.
+- C# / ASP.NET Core - Backend API serving project data (JSON) dynamically.
 - Data loaded from a local JSON file on the backend and exposed via a REST API endpoint.
 - Frontend fetches project data from the backend API to ensure up-to-date information.
-- Deployment-ready static frontend with backend API dependency for dynamic data.
-- Clear error handling for missing or invalid coordinates.

 ---